ibexa/documentation-developer/docs/update_and_migration/from_4.1/update_from_4.1.md

 ---
-description: Update your installation to the v4.1.latest version from an earlier v4.1.x version.
+description: Update your installation to the v4.2.latest version from an v4.1 version.
 ---

 # Update from v4.1.x to v4.2